Timeline of events in Sara Sharif case

-Police are questioning the father of 10-year-old Sara Sharif and two other people in custody, who are being held on suspicion of murder.
+Police have charged the father of Sara Sharif and two other people with her murder.

-They landed in the UK from Pakistan at Gatwick Airport on Wednesday and were immediately arrested by officers after disembarking the plane.
+The trio have also been charged with causing or allowing the death of a child and will face Guildford Magistrate’s Court on Friday.

 Here is a timeline of the events in the case so far.